Nationwide has established a range of partnerships with organisations to address the technology skills shortage the UK is facing.

 Enthuse Partnerships enable employers to collaborate with schools and colleges to improve young people’s engagement and participation with STEM-related activities.
 The main objective of the partnership is to raise attainment in STEM subjects, to enhance learning through developing teachers’ knowledge, and to improve social mobility of disadvantaged and under-represented individuals.

-Nationwide has partnered with STEM Learning to embark on a 2-year Enthuse Partnership.
+Nationwide has partnered with STEM Learning to embark on an Enthuse Partnership.
 STEM Learning will be working with secondary schools based in London and Swindon to put together an action plan to inspire both students and teachers through delivering activities such as STEM clubs and providing bespoke training resources.

 Code Club is a voluntary initiative, founded in 2012.
 The initiative aims to provide opportunities for children aged 9 to 13 to develop coding skills through free after-school clubs.
 As of November 2015, over 3,800 schools and other public venues established a Code Club, regularly attended by an estimated 44,000 young people across the UK (See references: Wired - Raspberry Pi buys Code Club (opens in a new window)) and Code Club (opens in a new window).